cbevins/behaveplus-radical/src/bundle/pando/uom/README.md

 # behaveplus-uom
-Units-of-measure conversion package for use with behaveplus-variant and behaveplus-core.
+Units-of-measure conversion package for use with behaveplus-radical.

 ---